 There are other kinds of Gourami on the market too if Dwarf Gourami isn’t quite your style.

-Up next are Mollies, a famous livebearing fish.
+Up next are molly fish, a well-known livebearing fish.
 This means that their eggs develop internally and are birthed alive young.
 If you are looking to start a brand-new breeding tank with your kids, this is possibly the best species you could pick.
 They mate regularly and will often do so in captivity, even if you’re not trying to get them to.

 If you’re not looking to breed them, they still make excellent additions to a community aquarium.
 These peaceful fish get on well with others of a similar size and temperament.
 You should keep them in groups of at least four.